What opportunities will this course give me?

 Site visits will take place over the duration of the programme, and guest speakers from industry often come to the classes.

-The programme consists of assignments, one externally set examination and two external projects.
+The programme consists of assignments and two externally set examination.
 You will undertake work experience which is regarded as an important part of the programme and students will undergo a week long placement in each year of their study.

 Assessment is continuous throughout the programme, through assignments and coursework.